Declan O'Rourke: Mag Pai Zai to Arrivals

 In April 2011, O'Rourke released his third studio album.
 Mag Pai Zai under his own label, Rimecoat Records.
 It topped the success of his first two albums, holding its own in Ireland's Top 10 Album Charts for four consecutive weeks, and made 'Album of the Week' on BBC Radio Scotland and RTE Radio 1.
 'A Little Something,' the album's first single climbed to no. 2 in Today FM's Top 40 Singles Charts.
 Mag Pai Zai also made it into The Irish Times' ‘101 Irish Albums to Hear Before You Die.'

 The album title is the phonetic representation of 'Magpie's Eye', a term that appears in the track, Langley's Requiem.
 It is based on the true story of the Collyer brothers, a pair of hermits in New York, who in the 1940s were found dead amid mountains of rubbish they had hoarded in their Harlem brownstone.

 In 2013, Mag Pai Zai was released in the US, becoming O'Rourke's first release stateside.
 The album garnered attention from national media outlets, The Wall Street Journal, Spin, American Songwriter, Travel & Leisure, NPR’s World Café and USA Today.
 American Songwriter streamed the entire album upon its release.

 From Oct 2014 to Sept 2015, O’Rourke decided to try something completely new, releasing a brand new track every month exclusively to subscribers of his mailing list and followers on social media platforms.
 He called the project Howlin’ Lowly Moons.

 O’Rourke released his fourth studio album Gold Bars in the Sun in late 2015.
 The album was the artist's first Vinyl release.
 Gold Bars in the Sun was largely composed of songs featured in the Howlin’ Lowly Moons project, and included ‘Lets Make Big Love’ a duet with John Prine.

 In October 2016 O'Rourke released, In Full Colour, the culmination of his previous work spanning a dozen sold-out concerts over 10 years, performing with the accompaniment of a full Orchestra.
 The fifth studio album consists of 16 tracks, all backed by the RTE Concert Orchestra.
-It reflects the evolution, and journey his songs have taken as a result of these highly energised, sold-out concerts, and includes re-imagined, re-recorded, versions of some of the artists most popular material, along with brand new songs including the acclaimed ‘Children of 16’.
+It reflects the evolution, and journey his songs have taken as a result of these highly energised, sold-out concerts, and includes re-imagined, re-recorded, versions of some of the artist's most popular material, along with brand new songs including the acclaimed ‘Children of 16’.
 The record, released on the ‘Maiesta Music’ record label, and distributed by Warners, reached the highest chart position yet for O’Rourke in the Irish charts, climbing as high as number 3.